Key takeaways:

 CYP2C8 and PUFAs:

-CYP2C8, CYP2C9, and CYP2J2 are all involved in forming epoxyeicosatrienoic acids (EETs) from arachidonic acid.
-The EETs can be anti-inflammatory and help blood vessels to relax.
+CYP2C8, along with two other CYP genes, CYP2C9 and CYP2J2, catalyze the formation of epoxyeicosatrienoic acids (EETs) from arachidonic acid.
+EETs can be anti-inflammatory and help blood vessels to relax.
 However, they are short-lived and are broken down into pro-inflammatory molecules when overproduced.[ref]
 CYP2C8 can also form hydroxyeicosatetraenoic acids (HETEs) primarily in the lungs.[ref]

 The metabolism of arachidonic acid by CYP2C8 is also important in eye health in aging.
 Hypoxia, or low oxygen, increases CYP2C8, which in turn causes more of the conversion of arachidonic acid into epoxyeicosatrienoic acids (EETs).
 The increased EETs then promote abnormal vascular development in the retina of the eye.